Everyone wants insurance. But barely anyone wants to be ‘sold’ one. This fact has exasperated insurance agents like crazy since the beginning of time.

 You can get Life + PA + CI pretty affordably, but Medical insurance tends to be the budget killer.
 It’s okay to not get them all at one – buy what is the most important for you first then add on as you go along in life.
 For good measure, pray a lot for good health, exercise and eat healthy.

-(Medical insurance alternative – This isn’t insurance, technically speaking, but Life Engineering is a ‘crowd-share your medical fees’ platform.
+(Medical insurance alternative – This isn’t insurance, technically speaking, but GatherCare is a ‘medical cost crowd-sharing’ platform.
 Not endorsing in any way but it’s an option.)

 #5 – Checking what each insurance plan exclude sucks